 The best pirate board games come in all shapes and sizes.
 Despite being pretty horrible by all accounts, pirates have managed to become ‘fun’ retroactively – mostly by wearing silly costumes that are great to dress up as.
 The mythical pirate, a swashbuckling, backstabbing adventure seeker, caring only for treasure and the high seas, is a great theme for a board game.
 Check out the best pirate games below.

 Pirate board games run the whole depth and breadth of the hobby, and we’ve a diverse range of titles to share with you.
-If you’re looking for light fare, you might also find these family board games float your boat.
-If you prefer plotting a careful course, these are the best strategy board games.
-And of course, you shouldn’t miss our selection of the best board games of all time.
+If you’re looking for lighter fare, you might also find these family board games float your boat.

 Sea of Thieves: Voyage of Legends